v43d3rm4k4r/BigNerdRanchAndroid/photo-gallery/README.md

 An application that uses the Flickr API to display interesting photos.
+In progress.

 ### Reviewed Topics:
 - Using REST API via Retrofit